senzdigitalsinc23/senz_garage/README.md

 About Senz Garage

-This is a number one car shop where you can buy and sell your home used cars.
+This is a number one car shop where you can hire, buy or sell your home used cars.